AnujSinghML/Aspect-Based-Sentiment-Analysis-ABSA-/README.md

 Running the Predictor Toolkit:
 Ensure the best model is saved in the best_model directory (generated from the training step).
-Run the Predictor_Toolkit.py script to predict sentiment for given aspects and sentences
+Run the Predictor_Toolkit.py script to predict sentiment for given aspects and sentences.

 Follow the prompts to input sentences and aspects for sentiment prediction.